PmagPy/2023_MagIC_Tutorial/2_PmagGUI_intro/README.md

 <img src="images/Specimens_Table_Dialog.png" width="300"/>

 2. We have some additional choices to make within the next dialog box as pertain to the sample.
 In this case, it makes sense to save the site directions in both geographic and tilt-corrected coordinates.
 We can also have Demag GUI calculate the virtual geomagnetic pole (VGP) position.
 By checking the age box, we can add age information as well.
-In this case, the lava flow that was studied is bracketed by an underlying tuff with an U-Pb date of
+In this case, the lava flow that was studied is bracketed by an underlying tuff with an U-Pb date of 1084.35 Ma and a pink-colored rhyolite lava flow at the top of the Michipicoten Island Formation with an U-Pb data of 1083.52 Ma.

 <img src="images/Results_Table_Dialog_w_age.png" width="450"/>

 2. Once you have saved the MagIC tables out of Demag_GUI, close the Demag_GUI window which will bring you back to the Pmag_GUI window.
 Here you can click the green button *Create MagIC txt file for upload*.

 3. For these data, you will get an error message saying that the validation of the upload file has failed.
 That is because the CIT file that we converted did not contain all of the required metadata for contribution to MagIC.
-What should then come up is a validations window that provides help with adding the additional required fields. *In the current version, this window comes up for the OSX program, but not the windows one*
+What should then come up is a validations window that provides help with adding the additional required fields. *In the current version, this window comes up for the OSX program, but not the Windows one*

 <img src="images/Validations_window.png" width="400"/>